Could My Glasses Be Causing Me Neck Pain?

 Consider what you spend MOST of you time looking at and use lenses specific for that task.
 For example, if you spend most of your hours looking at computer screen, consider a specific pair of glasses just for the screen to reduce the amount of eye and neck adjustments you need to make.

 Consider your selection of eyewear an investment in your long-term health.
-After all, you spend all your waking hours using your eyesight so why not make sure that you have the best eyewear to keep your spine safe and healthy.
+After all, you spend all your waking hours using your eyesight so why not make sure that you have the best eyewear to keep your spine safe and healthy and stop letting your glasses cause increased neck pain.

 Download my Free Guide: Four Tips to Heal Your Achy Neck and Upper Back